Easter Half-Term break: Monday 08th April 2019 - Monday 22nd April 2019.

-Humanities includes the study of Geography and History which are taught as separate subjects at both Key Stage 3 and Key Stage 4.
+Our department includes the study of Religious Education (RE), Citzenship, Geography and History.
+All are taught as separate subjects accross both Key Stage 3 and Key Stage 4.
 Please see below a breakdown of each subjects curriculums.

-Our Head of Department for Geography is Mr Ash
+Our Head of Department for Geography is Mr Hadden

 The Geography we teach to our Key Stage Three pupils at EGA is intended to develop their key skills and basic knowledge of the subject.
 The course will gradually deepen their understanding of the world around them and build on the experiences that pupils bring with them into the classroom.
 We have attempted to provide a variety of topics, all of which contribute in a profound way to the forming of a critical mind, a clinical thinker and an inquisitive nature in all our pupils.